Search for keywords or topics in magmageopark.no

 Distances

-We recommend travelling by car, or motorcycle, but it is also possible to hire a bus for larger groups.
+We recommend travelling by car or motorcycle.
+For larger groups it is also possible to hire a bus.

-The trip is best in spring, summer and autumn.
-Roads may be slippery in winter.
+The tour is best suited to spring, summer and autumn.
+Roads can be slippery in winter.

 Sogndalstrand